polybar/polybar-scripts/polybar-scripts/info-xampp/README.md

 # Script: info-xampp

 The Script prints the status of [XAMPP](https://www.apachefriends.org/de/index.html) services (Apache, MySQL, ProFTPD) if they are running.
-Otherwise, the script prints nothing.

 ![info-xampp](screenshots/1.png)